 - Web Payments APIs can be integrated into established websites allowing you to leverage the existing user base.

-- Unlike native apps, web-based payment apps don't need to be installed in advance.
+- Unlike platform-specific apps, web-based payment apps don't need to be installed in advance.

 Web-based payment apps are built using the standard web technologies.
 Every web-based payment app must include a service worker.

 In a web-based payment app, a service worker can act as a mediator for payment requests by:

 - Opening a modal window and displaying the payment app's interface.

 - Bridging the communication between the payment app and the merchant.

 - Getting an authorization from the customer and passing the payment credential to the merchant.

 Learn how a payment app works on a merchant in Life of a payment transaction.

 If you have a payment method identifier that is unique to your payment app, you can set up your own payment method manifest and let browsers discover your app.